S&P 500 edges down on virus woes, slowing economy - Up News Info

 Article content

-He also suggested the Fed could start to reduce its monthly bond purchases in September, which could lift yields again – not the best news for the stock market.
+He also suggested the Fed could announce in September it would start to reduce its monthly bond purchases, which could lift yields again – not the best news for the stock market.

 Data earlier in the day showed that although U.S. manufacturing grew in July, its pace slowed for a second straight month as spending rotated back to services from goods, and shortages of raw materials persisted.